German revolutions of 1848–1849: Austria

 Ferdinand appointed new, nominally liberal, ministers.
 The Austrian government drafted a constitution in late April 1848.
-The people rejected this, as the majority was denied the right to vote.
-The citizens of Vienna returned to the streets from 26 May through 27, 1848, erecting barricades to prepare for an army attack.
+The people rejected it, as it denied the majority the right to vote.
+The citizens of Vienna returned to the streets on 26 and 27 May, erecting barricades to prepare for an army attack.
 Ferdinand and his family fled to Innsbruck, where they spent the next few months surrounded by the loyal peasantry of the Tyrol.
-Ferdinand issued two manifestos on 16 May 1848, and 3 June 1848, which gave concessions to the people.
+Ferdinand issued manifestos on 16 May and 3 June that gave concessions to the people.
 He converted the Imperial Diet into a Constituent Assembly to be elected by the people.
-Other concessions were less substantial, and generally addressed the reorganizing and unification of Germany.
+Other concessions were less substantial, and generally addressed Germany's reorganization and unification.

-Ferdinand returned to Vienna from Innsbruck on 12 August 1848.
-Soon after his return, the working-class populace hit the streets again on 21 August to protest high unemployment and the government's decree to reduce wages.
-On 23 August 1848, Austrian troops opened fire on unarmed demonstrators and shot several.
+Ferdinand returned to Vienna from Innsbruck on 12 August.
+The working-class populace hit the streets again on 21 August to protest high unemployment and the government's decree to reduce wages.
+On 23 August, Austrian troops opened fire on unarmed demonstrators and shot several of them.

-In late September 1848, Emperor Ferdinand, who was also King Ferdinand V of Hungary, decided to send Austrian and Croatian troops to Hungary to crush a democratic rebellion there.
-On 29 September 1848, the Austrian troops were defeated by the Hungarian revolutionary forces.
-On 6 October through 7, 1848, the citizens of Vienna had demonstrated against the emperor's actions against forces in Hungary.
-As a result, Emperor Ferdinand I fled Vienna on 7 October 1848, taking up residence in the fortress town of Olomouc in Moravia.
-On 2 December 1848, Ferdinand abdicated in favour of his nephew Franz Joseph.
+In late September, Ferdinand, who was also King Ferdinand V of Hungary, sent Austrian and Croatian troops to Hungary to crush a democratic rebellion there.
+On 29 September, the Austrian troops were defeated by the Hungarian revolutionary forces.
+On 6 and 7 October, the citizens of Vienna had demonstrated against Ferdinand's actions in Hungary, resulting in the Vienna Uprising.
+As a result, Ferdinand fled Vienna on 7 October and took up residence in the fortress town of Olomouc in Moravia.
+On 2 December, he abdicated in favour of his nephew Franz Joseph.